 10 Things I Admired About Bill Britt

-Here are ten things I admire about Bill Britt.
+Here are ten things I admired about Bill Britt.

 2. He stayed with the SAME company (Amway) for more than 40 years.
 In the world of MLM, this is unheard of.
 This shows his tenacity and perseverance.
 I believe this is the # 1 reason he achieved massive success.

 3. He was a master at developing leaders.
 He’s developed thousands of leaders and some of those folks have achieved more success than Bill Britt did.
-Very few people in any company have ever developed as many leaders as Bill Britt did.
+Very few people in any network marketing company (that I know of) developed as many leaders as Bill Britt did.

 4. He realized the importance of having a system, so he went out and created his own system.
 Like any successful business, there must be a system.
 Britt World Wide was Bill Britt’s system for training and motivating his team.
-The system was far from perfect, but it did work.
+The system wasn’t perfect, but it did work.

 5. He was hard working and tough like a bulldog.
 I call Bill Britt the “General Patton of Amway.”
 He is a true leader, a man’s man.
 He faced more rejection than most distributors will ever face, yet he stayed steadfast to his vision.

 6. He didn’t fluff things up.
-When you hear him speak he is direct and to the point.
-He has strong beliefs and never waivers.
+When you heard him speak he was direct and to the point.
+He had strong beliefs and never wavered.
 He called a spade a spade.